victorliu-sq/PaperWriting/FlashSMP.md

 To find the free man, the algorithm performs additional computations.
 First, it reads the partner ranks of all women to ensure only one woman is unpaired.
 Next, it uses the preference lists of the men to identify the paired men for each woman.
 This step involves reading the indices of the paired men from the preference lists.
 The algorithm calculates the total sum of indices of all men, which is 1+2+…+𝑛=𝑛(𝑛+1)21+2+…+*n*=2*n*(*n*+1).
 By subtracting the indices of the paired men from this total sum, the algorithm identifies the index of the free man.

-To illustrate, consider the following preference lists of men:

-- M1: W1, W2, W3
-- M2: W2, W1, W3
-- M3: W2, W3, W1

-Assume the following match ranks for the women:
+To illustrate, consider the following match ranks for the women:

 - W1: 3 (paired with M3)
 - W2: 𝑛+1*n*+1 (unpaired)